ericw5134/CMPT354_Library_Database/README.md

 * An error message will play if insertion failed.

 ## Running
-First run the **hw5.ipynb** file in Jupyter Notebook to create the .db file Then run main.py
+First run the **hw5.ipynb** file in Jupyter Notebook to create the .db file then run main.py
 * This project uses a CLI.
 Simply follow the printed messages in your terminal.

 ## Installation